 New Jersey Police to Begin Using New Breathalyzer Test

-A measure adopted by New Jersey has changed the current Alcotest breathalyzer machine used as the basis of many drunk driving arrest.
-The Draeger Industries Alcotest 7110 MKIII-C has been the standard breathalyzer test administered to persons suspect of drunk driving until now.
+A measure adopted by New Jersey has changed the current Alcotest breathalyzer machine used as the basis of many drunk driving arrests.
+The Draeger Industries Alcotest 7110 MKIII-C has been the standard breathalyzer test administered to persons suspected of drunk driving until now.
 The new measure, Rule 50 N.J.R.
 1818(c), replaces this machine with the Alcotest 9510, also manufactured by Draeger industries.
 There is a strong possibility that this brings even greater controversy to the already controversial accuracy of these types of tests and can have a potentially grave impact on New Jersey drivers facing drunk driving charges.

 The highly skilled and experienced DWI defense attorneys at Del Sardo & Montanari have defended clients charged with drunk driving offenses in Wayne, Totowa, Clifton, Little Falls and across both Essex and Passaic counties.
-Once involved in your case we will investigate every facet in order to identify errors and weakness that can lead to a dismissal.
+Once involved in your case we will investigate every facet in order to identify errors and weaknesses that can lead to a dismissal.
 We have been honored by such organizations as Super Lawyers, the National Association of Distinguished Counsel and the National Trial Lawyers Association for providing our clients with unparalleled representation.
 To discuss your case with one of our seasoned Passaic County DWI attorneys today, contact our offices in Woodland Park at 973.233.4396 or toll-free at 888.877.7985 for a cost-free consultation.

 Blood Alcohol and the Alcotest in Passaic County NJ